Want a simple, yet straight forward guide to buying gold jewelry online?

 So, you have chosen your online retailer, and know a few things about gold purity.
 But you still find it hard to juggle through the jargon in item descriptions.
 Well, before making any further decisions, you should take the time to understand what these terms mean.

-For instance, gold plated jewelry is different from a gold-filled one.
+For instance, gold plated jewelry is different from gold-filled.
 Gold plated jewelry has a thin crust of gold, plated on top of another base metal.
 Gold plated items are cheaper but will tarnish with time, showing the base metal.
 However, other forms of gold plating have specific base metals; vermeil, for instance, has sterling silver as the base metal.
 They are best used for those allergic to nickel.

 Gold-filled jewelry, on the other hand, is filled with gold and a small percentage of metal alloys to make it last longer.